guardian/prbuilds/README.md

 1. Ether - a process that pretends to be CAPI and responds with mock data.
 2. Trousers - the script which handles the app build/test/github comment

+These two pieces of software are run together on one or more worker machines.

 In addition to this there is also a lambda which allows the builds to be triggered off a http endpoint (i.e. a webhook for GitHub to integrate with).